India markets regulator clears reforms giving more say to investors

 By Jayshree P Upadhyay

-In a discussion paper released in February, the SEBI had said the new rules would kick-in from April 24.
-It did not, on Wednesday, give fresh details on when the changes would be implemented.

-The regulator also said that any special rights granted to a shareholder of a listed entity will need to come up for periodic shareholder approval, and cleared a proposal which will give bondholders a right to object to related party transactions proposed by companies which have listed high-value debt securities.
+The regulator also said that any special rights granted to a shareholder of a listed entity will need to come up for periodic shareholder approval.

+Separately, SEBI approved a 330 billion rupee ($4.01 billion) fund to backstop the corporate debt market, which will step in to buy illiquid securities in times of stress.

+The markets regulator has asked that the top 100 companies listed on its stock exchanges confirm or deny market rumors that impact share prices, in a bid to bring more transparency and ensure timely disclosure of "material events".

 ($1 = 82.1500 Indian rupees)